 For more information on MOT or tax exemption, please visit https://www.gov.uk/historic-vehicles.

-If you need to satisfy the requirements of the DVLA, only a Heritage Certificate will be accepted.
-You can order one here.
+Please note, this information is provided by email and will not be accepted by registration authorities.
+If you require a formal document, to satisfy the requirements of the DVLA, only a Heritage Certificate will be accepted.